sww1235/Personal_Website/blog-pages/revit-vs-vectorworks.md

 actually **works** and can be used to do structural analysis of the building.

 Revit has a much larger userbase and is supported by Autodesk's large community forumns.

+revit is very easy to use if you stick to the defaults.
+I was able to create a fairly complex architectural model of a building in about 16 hours of off and on work and learning. however it took me a similar amount of time to create a custom door and a similar amount of time to create a custom bookshelf.

+This was similar to Vectorworks, however the vectorworks plugin objects like doors and windows are much more flexible by default than revits so I did not need to create custom versions of those.